 - A detailed description of the issue and expected result.

 - Driver debug logs and application logs - Isolated to the specific device or application that is suspected.

-- Screen shots of associated Rule Machine® rule details, driver details and app status.
+- Screenshots of associated Rule Machine® rule details, Device Detail and App Status.

 NOTE: For Rule Machine® specific support requests, please also include a brief description of what you want to accomplish with your rule.
 Please be as detailed as possible.

-If removing the custom code solves the issue, the problem is with the custom code.
+If removing the custom driver or app solves the issue, the problem is with the custom code.
 We do not support custom code, but encourage you find the source of the problem and reach out to the developer directly.
-To find the code that is responsible for the issues you have been experiencing, add your custom drivers and apps back into your system one at a time, testing your system each time you add custom code.
-Once you pinpoint the code that is causing the issue, please contact the developer in order to resolve it.
+To find the code that is responsible for the issues you have been experiencing, add your custom drivers and apps back into your system one at a time, testing your system each time you add a custom driver or app.
+Once you pinpoint the driver or app code that is causing the issue, please contact the developer in order to resolve it.
 You can also post in our broken code section of the community to help others who may be experiencing similar issues.